jaybhanushali3166/node-restAPI/README.md

-# node-restAPI
+# REST API Built with NodeJS, Express and MOngoDB
-An API based on node with mongoDB as database
+An boilerplate for an Application with NodeJS, Express and MongoDB with products and orders collections as sample data